 Art graciously accepted our invitation to join.
 There would also be one more change.
 That being the name of the band.
 This would happen over a pizza.
 We would settle on the name, “Crimson Fable”.

 Our new group immediately started working on new tunes.
 A number of these new songs came from a chunk of improvised jam sessions.
 Three of which came from a single rehearsal.
 That one single session produced the songs, “Find Your Way”, “Prelude Overture”, and “On The Run”.

 There was much potential in both our abilities as performers and as a band and in writing some interesting songs.
-We of course would play anywhere, anytime.
+We, of course, would play anywhere, anytime.
 Mostly for nothing.
-Ok, no one would pay us.
+Ok, truth be told.
+No one would pay us.

 One other element of the band that never seemed to surface in any negative way was the fact that in the group’s earlier incarnation as Fair Exchange, we were all Christians.
 So the band worked under the title of being a ‘Christian band’.
 Yet, Art was not a Christian.

-Are focus had always been the music.
+Our focus had always been on the music.
 This isn’t to say that we stopped being Christians as individuals.
 Or that we didn’t try and witness to nonbelievers, Or witness to Art for that matter.
 We were certainly in the world, just not of it.

-We of course would also do our best to share with Art.
-Never doubting that God’s timing is always perfect.
+We, of course, would also do our best to share with Art.
+Never doubt that God’s timing is always perfect.
 Art to his credit would always be respectful.

 So we went into the studio to put together our first album.
 We had written a number of new tunes, and Art would put his signature touch on a few of the old Fair Exchange songs.
 Taking them to the next level.